Jacob-CL/CTFNotes/Tools/cURL.md

 - Only want to see headers?: `curl -I https://example.com`
 - to include HTTP response headers use `-i`
 - `-A` to set the User-Agent
-- Use `-b` to pass cookies in curl command
+- Use `-b` to pass cookies in curl command (so that you don't have to auth each time)